Leo-d-D/2023_Underwater_Soft_Robotics/README.md

 flexibility.

 # Prototype of a leg with nitinol and silicones
-A prototype of the robot leg was built using nitinol and silicones. (add more description about the test setting)
+Prototypes of a robot leg were built and tested for range of motion using nitinol and silicones.
+In addition, the entire proposed robot was modeled and simulated under high water pressure conditions.

 # Test results and conclusion
 The results demonstrate the feasibility of an underwater soft robot.
 While an